basho/basho_docs/content/riak/kv/2.2.0/using/cluster-operations/v2-multi-datacenter.md

   - /riak/kv/2.2.0/ops/mdc/v2/operations
 ---

+{{% note title="Deprecation Warning" %}}
+v2 Multi-Datacenter Replication is deprecated and will be removed in a future version.
+Please use [v3](/riak/kv/2.2.0/using/cluster-operations/v3-multi-datacenter/) instead.
+{{% /note %}}

 Riak Enterprise's Multi-Datacenter Replication system is largely controlled by the `riak-repl` command.
 The sections below detail the available subcommands.